shivajid/tensor_crunch/README.md

 # Tensor Crunch: LLM Fine-Tuning with JAX/Tunix and Maxtext

-This repository provides a collection of scripts and examples for Parameter-Efficient Fine-Tuning (PEFT) of large language models, with a focus on Google's Gemma models.
+This repository provides a collection of scripts and examples for Parameter-Efficient Fine-Tuning (PEFT) of large language models, with a focus on Google's Gemma models in the first phase and then will expand to other models.
 It includes implementations for techniques like LoRA (Low-Rank Adaptation) and SFT using both JAX/Flax.
 These tutorials are build using Google's [Tunix](https://github.com/google/tunix.git).
 You can read more about it in the  ([docs](https://deepwiki.com/google/tunix/1-overview)).
+I also plan to include Maxtext as examples into this.

 The primary goal of this repository is to serve as a practical guide for fine-tuning models on custom datasets, producing efficient `safetensor` artifacts, and deploying them for inference using vLLM.

+The initial set of examples are for
+-   Gemma-2B
+-   Gemma3-1B

+The tunining recepies are similar in nature.
+Due to changes in architecture between Gemma and Gemm3, the conversion scripts are also different.
+You can find the individual examples indeis the `trainer` directories.

+The `data.py` has details on the datasets it supports and how to get the needed tokenizers based on tunix.
+The default example is based on a `medqa` dataset.

 ## Repository Structure